 This phase is governed by two main principles, and it is important to note that the Debt Collection Office [Office des poursuites] carries out the enforcement actions – the creditor can neither carry them out nor serve notice of them:

 - The burden of initiative: The procedure does not move forward automatically.
 Action from the creditor is required at each stage.
 At the initial stage, this action is simply a declaration of intention addressed to the Debt Collection Office [Office des poursuites].

 - The burden of reaction: The debtor can block the procedure by raising an objection [opposition].
 This is also limited to a simple declaration of intention which will require the creditor to demonstrate the validity of the claim to the state judge or the arbitration court.
 If no action is taken by the debtor, the procedure continues automatically.

-Before describing the stages of the procedure, three important elements must be considered:
+Before describing the stages of the procedure in detail, three important elements must be considered:

 Firstly, the debt collection procedure is almost always started in the debtor’s place of domicile/registered office.
 This is what is referred to as the place of enforcement [for de la poursuite] (art.
 46ss DEBA).
 As mentioned before, this place of enforcement should be distinguished from the place of jurisdiction [for judiciaire] which determines the judge’s competence for the material judicial decisions.
 Consequently, special attention should be paid to this point and to determining exactly what action must be instituted and where.